eagletmt/ghcmod-vim/README.md

 - Displaying the type of sub-expressions (`ghc-mod type`)
 - Displaying error/warning messages and their locations (compiler plugins for `ghc-mod check` and `ghc-mod lint`)

-Completions are support by another plugin.
+Completions are supported by another plugin.
 See [neco-ghc](https://github.com/ujihisa/neco-ghc) .

 ## Requirements